What are Foundation Curriculum classes?

 * 12 hours of Social Science (FC:SO) from at least three different areas

-* 10 hours of Humanities and Fine Arts (FC:HU and FC:FA) including at least one
+* 10 hours of Humanities and Fine Arts (FC:HU and FC:FA) including at least onehumanity and at least one fine art.

 * 3 hours of Health & Exercise & Sport Science (FC:HL and FC:EX) including HLTH 1000 and either EXSS 1000 or EXSS 1001.